Delta shuts farms over suspected outbreak of swine disease – The Sun Nigeria

 Egbedi, who also sympathised with the farmers over their losses, assured them of state government assistance to mitigate the losses incurred after an investigation to ascertain the extent of the loss.

-Obuseh stated that the disease was imported by butchers from some states that have the outbreak of the disease.

-Consequently, the statement advised pig farmers and butchers in the state to step up bio-security in their respective farms and halt inter-farm movement of pigs, humans, materials as well as importation of pig.
+Consequently, the statement advised pig farmers and butchers in the state to step up bio-security in their respective farms and halt inter-farm movement of pigs, humans, materials as well as importation of pigs.

-It further enjoined pig farmers and butchers to protect their pig farms from free range pigs and report any suspected sick pig to the veterinary clinic, livestock officer or agric extension agents.

-Besides pig farmers and stakeholders were advised to beware of buying already sick animals to forestall the outbreak of the disease in their farms.

 Leave a Reply